 When joints become arthritic, swelling causes stiffness, rigidity and tissue damage.
 Pain, which is the body's signal that something is wrong, occurs as the joint is moved to the brink of its own limits.
 As mobility decreases, the muscles surrounding the joint also weaken, allowing for further injury to the joint.
 Over time, the cartilage breaks down, the bone erodes and the joints become misshapen.
 It is this process, regardless of the source, that may develop in the worst forms of arthritis.

 There are more than 100 different types of arthritis, and each has its own characteristic symptoms and its own course.
 In addition, the way in which the disease progresses varies from individual to individual.
 If you suffer from an arthritic condition, you will most likely experience pain and limited movement at the involved sites.
 In chronic forms of arthritis, there may be times when the disease is active (flares) and times when it is inactive (remission).
 Depending on the specific condition and how severe it is, arthritis can interfere with even the most ordinary activities, such as walking, dressing or bathing.
 In the most inflammatory types of arthritis, such as rheumatoid arthritis, pain and stiffness are more severe in the morning or on certain days.
-Sometimes symptoms disappear completely for considerable stretches of time, only to flare up again later.
+Sometimes symptoms subside for stretches of time, only to flare up again later.